Nobita006/facial-analysis-app/README.md

 -<b>app.py (Flask server):</b> I set up a Flask server to handle the image prediction and provide product recommendations.
 The server loads a pre-trained machine learning model and a JSON file containing product recommendations.
 When an image is received through the '/predict' endpoint, the server predicts facial conditions, matches them with product recommendations, and sends the results back to the React app.

+## AI model:

+#### **1. Setup and Initialization**
+- **Environment Setup:**
+  - The notebook begins by installing and importing the necessary packages, particularly `fastbook` and `fastai`, which are essential for building and training machine learning models in computer vision tasks.

+- **Library Imports:**
+  - The notebook imports various modules from the `fastai.vision` package, which are used for image processing, data augmentation, and model training.

+#### **2. Data Collection**
+- **Skin Problem Categories:**
+  - A list of skin conditions is defined, which includes common issues like dark circles, oily skin, acne, etc. These categories will be used to gather images and label them accordingly.

+- **Image Downloading:**
+  - Images related to the defined skin conditions are searched and downloaded using DuckDuckGo’s image search API.
+These images are stored in a structured directory, categorized by skin condition.

+#### **3. Data Preparation**
+- **Image Verification:**
+  - After downloading, the images are verified to ensure they are not corrupted.
+Any invalid images are removed to maintain a clean dataset.

+- **DataBlock Definition:**
+  - A `DataBlock` is defined to handle the data pipeline.
+It includes configurations for loading images, splitting the dataset into training and validation sets, labeling images based on their directory names, and applying image transformations like resizing.

+- **Data Loaders:**
+  - The `DataBlock` is instantiated to create data loaders (`dls`).
+These data loaders are responsible for efficiently loading the data during the training process.

+#### **4. Model Training**
+- **Data Augmentation:**
+  - Further data augmentations are applied, including random resized cropping and other image transformations, to make the model more robust to variations in the input data.

+- **Model Definition and Training:**
+  - A convolutional neural network (CNN) model is defined using the `cnn_learner` function with a pre-trained ResNet50 architecture.
+The model is fine-tuned on the dataset for several epochs to learn the features corresponding to different skin conditions.

+#### **5. Model Export**
+- **Model Export:**
+  - After training, the model is exported using the `learn.export()` function.
+This creates an `export.pkl` file containing the trained model, which can be used for inference on new data without needing to retrain.

 ## Integration:

 -Integrated the frontend and backend by making a POST request from the React application to the Flask server server.